ashayp22/aimboosterbot/README.md

   - pynput
   - pyautogui

-  With [pip](https://pip.pypa.io/en/stable/installing/), it can be done with the following commands (run in Command Prompt or Terminal).
+  With [pip](https://pip.pypa.io/en/stable/installing/), it can be done with the commands below (run in Command Prompt or Terminal).
 ```
 pip install PyAutoGUI
 pip install pynput